elifesciences/data-pipeline-flow-support/flows/ejp-csv-deposit/README.md

 * `provenance` (RECORD type) with sub-records:
     - `source_filename` (STRING type)

+See the schema files of existing reports.
+This JSON can be copied+pasted into BQ - **do not** waste your time adding fields and fiddling with types.
+Mistakes in the schema cannot be easily altered in BQ, just destroy the table and paste the schema into a new table.

-3. add reports of this new type to the `FilterByReportName` processor.
+3. add reports of this new type to the [FilterByReportName](https://prod--pipeline.elifesciences.org/nifi/?processGroupId=46923093-852a-1d2e-149a-36cc00737ad5&componentIds=852a1d30-3073-1692-0db4-d4ecc2bfa03a) NiFi processor.

 This adds the new report to a whitelist of supported reports.

 Under properties you will see a list of already defined reports (the processor must be in the 'stopped' state to modify it).

-The `Property` key isn't important, it's only used as the relationship name, but the `Value` is a NiFi expression language value similar to:
+The `Property` key isn't important, it's only used as the relationship name, but the `Value` is a NiFi expression language predicate similar to:

     > ${filename:startsWith("ejp_query_tool_query_id_779_DataScience:_Reviewer_info_-_all_")}

 The code should be self explanatory to any programmer, just remember to *exclude the trailing timestamp*.

-4. add report to the `RouteOnAttribute` processor

-At time of writing, the BigQuery processor we're using is a third party one and doesn't support dynamic table names.
-This means we need a very-similar-but-different processor for each table until first-class support is introduced to NiFi (it's on it's way).

-Just like step 3, the `Property` key isn't that important, it just specifies the relationship name, but the `Value` this time is matching on the name of the table that was extracted from the `filename` attribute and added to the flowfile as a new attribute.
-This is the same name generated in step 1.

-5. copy and paste an existing `PutBigQuery` processor

-The name of the processor should be tweaked to match the report it's sending to BigQuery and the property `Bigquery Table` must be updated as well.
+4. handle shared tables

+At time of writing we have three reports sharing their BQ table with another report.
+If the report you're adding shares the table of another then the new report *must change the value of the automatically generated table name* for that report.

+Under 'Advanced' in the `HandleSharedTables` processor's properties, add a new rule following the examples already there and ensure the 'Attribute' under the `Actions` field is `bigquery_table` and the value is the name of the pre-existing table.

-6. test the new support by uploading a report to the dummy bucket
+5. test the new support by uploading a report to the 'fixed' bucket

-The ejp-csv-deposit pipeline monitors two buckets for content, the one EJP uploads reports to and a dummy one where adhoc files can be uploaded to.
+The ejp-csv-deposit pipeline monitors two buckets for content, the one EJP uploads reports to and another called `ListFixedFiles` where adhoc reports can be uploaded to.
+These are typically reports that failed the first time through and need to be inspected and fixed before going through again.

-This works well for new tables but may interfere with tables already populated with data.
+Testing should be done on the *staging* flow and never in the production flows.